 August 2016 – March 2017

-The three utility and service providers, Water Corporation, ATCO Gas and the City of Subiaco, collaboratively procured for the renewal of services through Rokeby Road in Subiaco (WA).
-Civcon were contracted through Water Corporation (the Principal) to undertake the works of all parties to upgrade the Water Mains, Street Lighting and Communications conduits respectively.
+Water Corporation and ATCO Gas collaboratively procured for the renewal of services through Rokeby Road in Subiaco.
+Civcon worked together with Water Corporation and ATCO Gas to manage the requirements of all parties and to upgrade the water and gas mains.

-Prior to commencement of the works, a survey of existing services was undertaken.
-Civcon then designed a common trench for all services to best fit the existing infrastructure on Rokeby Road.
-After the design was accepted by all parties, works proceeded efficiently to completion.
+Prior to commencement of the works, Civcon conducted a survey to locate existing services and then designed a common trench for all services to best fit the existing infrastructure on Rokeby Road.
+After the design was accepted by all parties, works was managed in sequence and proceeded efficiently to completion.

-Civcon’s proactive planning and management of the stakeholders allowed works to be completed on schedule, with zero harm to the environment and to the satisfaction of all parties.
-The success of the project led to further jointly run projects in the City of Subiaco.
+Civcon’s proactive planning and management of all stakeholders allowed works to be completed on schedule and to the satisfaction of all parties.

 hay street gas and water main renewal